bsch2734/SpiShiftRegisterChain/README.md

    shiftRegister.setBitOn(8, false);
    shiftRegister.toggleBit(6);
    ```
+  // # while it is good that you have documented the following above, I do think this is a confusing feature, and may be something you should consider removing in the future.
 2. **Toggling a Bit**:

    Toggling will change a bit's state from false to true or true to false as required.
-The toggle function works the same way as the on/ off functions, automatically writing data unless `false` is specified as the second parameter.
+The toggle function works the same way as the on/off functions, automatically writing data unless `false` is specified as the second parameter.
+  // # hopefully this is obvious, but what if true^ is written?
    ```cpp
    shiftRegister.toggleBit(3);   // Toggles the state of the 4th bit and writes the data
    ```